Driver Sober Campaign Aims at Cracking down on DUIs

 On Aug.
 21, the National Highway Traffic Safety Administration launched its annual “Drive Sober or Get Pulled” over campaign in an effort to crackdown on drunk drivers.
 The campaign continues through Labor Day weekend.

 Approximately 10,000 law enforcement agencies across the country have joined the NHTSA’s campaign to enforce a zero tolerance on drivers caught with a blood alcohol concentration of .08 or higher.
 The Louisiana Department of Transportation and Development notes that on the interstate and state highways, officers will be on the lookout for drivers who are impaired, speeding or maneuvering their vehicles aggressively.
+If you have been injured in a car accident contact the Baton Rouge personal Injury attorneys at Simien & Simien to find out about your legal options.

 AAA has estimated that 35.5 million Americans will be traveling over the holiday weekend.
 Additionally, low airline prices and the lowest gas prices in a decade are encouraging locals to travel rather than stay local.